muggy8/improbable/from-me-to-me/UIb4kVxn.md

 My eyes somehow looked different from before yet I had no idea what changed,

-My chin was now much sharper and my jaw looked like it almost melted into my neck.
+My chin was now much sharper and my jaw looked like it almost melts into my neck.

-These are only the minor changes I noticed, but I'm sure there's so many more I couldn't
+These are only the minor changes I noticed, but I'm sure there's so many more I didn't notice.

 Just what kind of black magic is this?

 "Well.
-I'm heading to bed" Mikay declaired as if fairly unimpressed and departed from the washoom.
+I'm heading off to bed.
+Terminate Influence Extention."
+Mikay declaired in an unimpressed tone and departed from the washoom.

 But I couldn't even feel anything other than utter disbelief.

 My appearance that I was so used to seeing had just been altered like it was nothing.

-Even though I fully understood what happend, my mind was still unable to accept what just happened as I sared jaw wide open at my own reflection.
+Even though I fully understood what happend, my mind was still unable to accept what just happened as I gazed at my reflection jaw wide open.

-I wanted to ask 'How' yet I know how.
+I wanted to ask 'How' yet I already knew exactly how.

-But in some way, my mind failed to understand it and refused to believe in logic.
+But somehow, my mind failed to understand it and refused to believe in logic.

 "Enjoying your new look?"
 Phanna asked playfully.

 "T-this is... too much..."
 I answered barely able to string together a sensable answer.

 "No, I think this is just enough.
-We couldn't modify yoor soft tissue but we needed to give you a completely different look.
-This is the least we could change to give you a completely new look."
+We couldn't modify your soft tissue but we needed to give you a completely different look.
+This is the least amount of change we could make to give you a completely new look."

 "But I can't even recognize myself!"